idrisr/debjig/README.md

 Functions decorated with `log()` will log their names to `sys.stderr` when they are called.
 Going back to the original is as simple as removing the `log()` decorator.

+## FAQ

+1. Where the heck does `debjig` get its name from?

+> It's a portmanteua of debug and jig.
+When working with one's hands, one of the most important abilities you can have is to make custom tools for each job, aka a jig.
+This package is a jig to help exploring new code.